al-mister-dog/big-o/README.md

 Both of these algorithms have a time complexity of O(n log n) because their execution time increases proportionally to the size of the input array multiplied by the logarithm of the size of the input array.
 In other words, they have n log n time complexity.

 ### O(n^2) - Quadratic Time
-An algorithm with O(n^2) time complexity has an execution time that increases quadratically with the size of the input.
-Here’s an example:
+An algorithm with O(n^2) time complexity has an execution time that increases quadratically with the size of the input:
 ```javascript
 //javascript
 function bubbleSort(arr) {